-5. SEGMENT REPORTING
+6. SEGMENT REPORTING

 In determining the Group's operating segments, management has analysed the information regularly reported to the chief operating decision maker of the Group ("CODM"), identified as the Chief Executive Officer ("CEO") of the Group and his executive team, for assessing performance and making decisions on resource allocation.
-On the basis of this analysis, and taking into account that the Group operates only in the Russian Federation, the management concluded that the Group has one primary reporting segment: provision of healthcare services.
+On the basis of this analysis, and taking into account that the Group operates only in the Russian Federation, the management concluded that the Group has the following reporting segments: 1) primary provision of healthcare services; 2) trade medical equipment and reagents for laboratory research.

 The Group evaluates the performance and makes investments and strategic decisions based upon a review of profitability for the Group as a whole and does not group subsidiaries by geography and service lines during the analysis of their performance.